greenelab/annorxiver_manuscript/content/reviewers_response.md

 > No statistics are given for the enrichments in Figure 1B-E.

 **We report each token with a 95% confidence interval (CI).
-Our frequency counts are sufficiently large that all calculated p-values are approximately or exactly zero.**
+The underlying frequency counts are sufficiently large that the confidence intervals are difficult to discern on the plot.**

 > I would welcome a supplemental analysis, that removes single letters and special characters from the analysis of Figure 1B-E as they might change the baseline.